 How much support will you receive?

-The Government pays Benetas a certain amount of money per fortnight, which we then provide in services to you.
+Depending on your Home Care Package level, the government will pay Benetas a certain amount of money per fortnight, which we then provide in services to you.
 Use the table below to discover how many hours of service you could get per fortnight for each Home Care Package level.

 Care Management Option (1)